RocketRoss/ghdl-cosim/doc/vhpidirect/examples/shared.rst

 * If the shared library is built with :option:`--bind` and :option:`--list-link`, the output from the later can be filtered with tools such as ``sed`` in order to remove the default version script (accomplished in :ghdlsharp:`640`), and make all symbols visible by default.
 It is also possible to pass an additional script.
 See description of :option:`--list-link` for further details.

+Moreover, in order to build a proper shared library ``-Wl,-shared`` needs to be passed to :option:`-e` (or ``-shared`` if using GCC directly).
+However, on GNU/linux, both executable binaries and shared libraries use the ELF format.
+As a result, although hackish, it is possible to load an executable binary dynamically.
+In this example all cases are tested.

 ..
 HINT::
   When GHDL is configured with ``--default-pic`` explicitly, it uses it implicitly when executing any :option:`-a`, :option:`-e` or :option:`-r` command.
 Hence, it is not required to provide these arguments (fPIC/PIE) to GHDL.
 However, these might need to be provided when building C sources with GCC.
 Otherwise linker errors such as the following are produced: